-The purpose of this project was to strengthen the capacity of north African governments by enhancing border surveillance so as better to tackle irregular immigration and illicit trafficking.
+The purpose of this project was to strengthen the capacity of North African governments by enhancing border surveillance so as better to tackle irregular immigration and illicit trafficking.
 The aim was to establish a Mediterranean network (Seahorse) to permit the rapid and reliable exchange of information about irregular seaborne immigration using contact points in the African states concerned.
-Seahorse Mediterranean was of strategic importance to the EU given its relevance to the development of the European border surveillance and information exchange system Eurosur 29.
+Seahorse Mediterranean was of strategic importance to the EU given its relevance to the development of the European border surveillance and information exchange system EUROSUR .
 One year after the start of the project, little had been achieved.
 Although some activities had been set up (training, meetings of technical working groups and the first national contact point), Libya was the only country to have joined the network, and project implementation was severely compromised there by the prevailing climate of insecurity and instability.
 Acceptance of Libya went against the views of the Commission, which would have preferred to avoid politically unstable states.
-The Algerian authorities have confirmed that they were reluctant to take part because the incentives are weak and the security demands too onerous.
+The

-29 As emphasised by the Foreign Affairs Council on 18 November 2013 - Council document No 16364/13 of 18 and 19.11.2013.
+&lt;sup>29 As emphasised by the Foreign Affairs Council on 18 November 2013 - Council document No 16364/13 of 18 and 19.11.2013.